elenawang93/MyWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a third year PhD student at the Department of Computational Mathematics, Science, and Engineering at Michigan State University under the supervision of [Dr. Liz Munch](https://elizabethmunch.com/).
-My research interests include topological data analysis (TDA), computational and applied topology, and machine learning.
-My current research focuses on using topological sigantures to develop distance metrics between embedded graphs.
+My research interests include topological data analysis (TDA), computational topology and geometry, and machine learning.
+My current research focuses on using topology and geometry to develop new tools for data analysis.

-Outside of mathematics, I'm a classically trained pianist and flutist.
-I especially enjoy playing chamber music with my friends.
+Outside of mathematics, I'm a classically trained pianist and flutist, and I especially enjoy playing chamber music with my friends.
 I'm also interested in scholarly works in musicology and music theory.
 I have a cat, {{< staticref "uploads/Shosty.jpg" "newtab" >}}Shosty{{< /staticref >}} (named after Dmitri Shostakovich), and a dog, {{< staticref "uploads/Wolfie.jpg" "newtab" >}}Wolfie{{< /staticref >}} (named after Wolfgang Amadeus Mozart).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.